burtchell/dotfiles/README.md

 ## `~/.extra`

 If you have any extra commands and configurations that need to be loaded without forking/pushing to this repo, put them in `~/.extra`.
 This file will be untracked and can be used to add anything private.
-My `/.config/fish/config.fish` script will run this using bash every time fish starts up.
+My `/.config/fish/config.fish` script will invoke this using bash every time fish starts up.
 Here's what mine looks like:

 ```
 GIT_AUTHOR_NAME="Brandon Burtchell"